-Main Issue Related to Housing, Economic Development and Land Use
+Most Important Issue Related to Housing, Economic Development and Land Use

-We oppose the taking of any public space for private development, while we recognize the need for additional affordable housing in our district.
+All of the above.
+Community Board 8 Manhattan opposes the taking of any public space for private development, while we recognize the need for additional affordable housing in our district.

-Community District Needs Related to Land Use
+Community District Needs Related to Housing, Economic Development and Land Use

+Needs for Land Use

-Zoning changes including R8-B enacted within the past fifteen years to protect the midblock, from massive structures and R10-A governing use of the plaza bonus and towers on a base for avenues and cross-town streets have only slightly moderated development.
+Zoning changes including R8-B enacted within the past fifteen years to protect the midblock from massive structures and R10-A governing use of the plaza bonus and towers on a base for avenues and cross-town streets have only slightly moderated development.
 New tall story buildings on some avenues, which currently are allowed, strain the infrastructure and municipal services, and reduce access to light and air.
-The board supports a height limitation of 210 feet for new developments on Third, Second, First and York Avenues.
-CB8 and local civic groups have urged the Department of City Planning to review the Community Facility provisions of the Zoning Resolution.
-CB8 is the only district where community facilities are entitled to a 5.1 FAR in the R8B mid-blocks.
-CB8 has proposed modifications to the Department of City Planning to change the current community facility in R8B areas from a 5.1 to a 4.0 FAR.
-CB8 seeks to preserve the Upper East Side's residential character.
+The Board supports a height limitation of 210 feet for new developments on Third, Second, First and York Avenues.

+CB8M and local civic groups have urged the Department of City Planning to review the Community Facility provisions of the Zoning Resolution.
+CD8 is the only district where community facilities are entitled to a 5.1 FAR in the R8B mid-blocks.
+CB8M has proposed modifications to the Department of City Planning to change the current community facility in R8B areas from a 5.1 to a 4.0 FAR.

+CB8M seeks to preserve the Upper East Side's residential character.
 The C1 and C2 zoning (Local Retail Use) control commercial signage in the District.
-CB8 seeks to maintain a careful balance to prevent new buildings from detracting from CB8's historic districts.
-CB8 believes that new and more effective regulations, coupled with increased enforcement, would ease this problem.
+CB8M seeks to maintain a careful balance to prevent new buildings from detracting from CD8's historic districts.
+CB8M believes that new and more effective regulations, coupled with increased enforcement, would ease this problem.

 Roosevelt Island is undergoing major change with the addition of the Cornell Tech graduate center.
 The campus will occupy most of the southern part of the island.
 The graduate center benefits the community and city, but the quality of life of the residents must be protected while the island undergoes major construction for the years to come.

-Community District Needs Related to Housing Needs and Programming
+Needs for Housing